Soundane: Economics

-Farming is the main source livelihood for inhabitants of Soundane village.
+Farming is the main source of income for inhabitants of Soundane village.
 Other sources of income include dairy products from the farm animals.

 Farmers typically sell the milk from their farm animals to local dairies.
 Milk collected at the village collection centers owned by private dairies is then sent off for larger scale collection and distribution by the dairy owners.

 Sugarcane factory in nearby village Takali also provides for employment needs of some of the villagers in Soundane.

 Farming

 Traditional crops include Jawar, Maize, Wheat.
 Since recent years, Sugarcane has been a popular farm product amongst the native farmers.

 Other crops include Groundnut, Tomato farming as well as horticulture.
 Fruit cultivation includes Pomegranate, Lemon as well as banana.

 Daily wages for farm workers can range from anywhere between Rs.
-150 (2.40 USD) to Rs.
-250 (4 USD) depending on the nature and requirement of the farming activity.
+150 (US$2.40) to Rs.
+250 (US$4) depending on the nature and requirement of the farming activity.